grpc/proposal/A55-xds-stateful-session-affinity.md

 `name` is the name of the cookie used in this feature.

-`path` is the path for which this cookie is applied. **Note:** the path value here needs to match any path specified in a RouteConfiguration when route based [Filter Config Override][filter_config_override] is used.
+`path` is the path for which this cookie is applied. **Note:** the path value here needs to be consistent with any path specified in a RouteConfiguration when route based [Filter Config Override][filter_config_override] is used.
+As an example, if this `path` value is `/Service1/Method2` and the path specified in the route based filter config override is `/Service3/Method4` then the filter will never be applied.

 `ttl` is the time-to-live for the cookie.
 It is set on the cookie but will not